sst/guide/_examples/how-to-add-google-login-to-your-sst-apps.md

    The code that's run when your API is invoked is placed in the `services/` directory of your project.

-3. `frontend/` — Frontend App
+3. `web/` — Frontend App

-   The frontend of your application like React, Next.js, Remix, or any static website is placed in the `frontend/` directory of your project.
-The starter template we used above does not come with a "frontend".
+   The frontend of your application like React, Next.js, Remix, or any static website is placed in the `web/` directory of your project.
+The starter template we used above does not come with a frontend.
 We will be creating one later in this tutorial.

 ## Auth flow